About tales to terrify

 Writer and designer, editor and inventor, brewer and narrator, Drew’s been called a lot of things in his career – some nicer than others.
 By day he spins stories with words and pictures as an advertising copywriter and creative director.
 But by the light of the moon, he can be found weaving tales for sound and screen, and alchemizing bubbly brews with hops and barley.

-Meredith Morgenstern is a space princess, second-generation geek, and voracious reader.
-She loves knitting, hates driving, and her Patronus is a dragon holding a glass of wine.
-Meredith is a member of HWA, and has been published in TALES TO TERRIFY, STAR SHIP SOFA, and GRIEVOUS ANGEL.
-Her preferred pronounces are she/her/Mrs. Dameron.
-She lives with her children in New Jersey in a house that’s probably haunted.
-Follow her on Twitter @MLMorgenstern.
+Meredith Morgenstern is a member of the HWA, fiction editor for Tales to Terrify podcast, and has been published in ELECTRIC SPEC, TALES TO TERRIFY, STAR SHIP SOFA, and others.
+Her pronouns are she/her.
+She accidentally lives in New Jersey with her two children and probably some ghosts.
+Follow her on Twitter at @MLMorgenstern.